- Home

 Rola Elzein, Pharm.D., is the 2025–27 St. John’s University/Allergan Aesthetics Fellow in Clinical Development.

 Dr. Elzein earned her Doctor of Pharmacy degree from Virginia Commonwealth University School of Pharmacy in Richmond, VA.
-During her time in pharmacy school, she served as the Internship Director for the Industry Pharmacists Organization (IPhO) from 2024–25, following a prior role as the Fellowship Catalog Intern in the fall of 2023.
+During her time in pharmacy school, she served as the Internship Director for the Industry Pharmacists Organization (IPhO) from 2024–25, following a prior role as the Fellowship Catalog Intern in the Fall of 2023.

 Dr. Elzein gained valuable industry experience through internships in both the public and private sectors.
 She worked as a Market Access Intern at Cencora, where she supported access strategy and value demonstration initiatives.
-She also completed a Clinical Pharmacology internship at the U.S. Food and Drug Administration, where she conducted research on clinical trial designs for insulin biosimilar products.
+She also completed a Clinical Pharmacology internship at the US Food and Drug Administration, where she conducted research on clinical trial designs for insulin biosimilar products.

 Dr. Elzein is excited to be joining the Plastics/Regenerative Medicine and Filler teams at Allergan Aesthetics.
-She looks forward to learning from cross-functional partners, advancing her understanding of clinical development, and deepen her passion for aesthetics while helping translate scientific innovation into impactful therapies for patients that will empower confidence.
+She looks forward to learning from cross-functional partners, advancing her understanding of clinical development, and deepening her passion for aesthetics while helping translate scientific innovation into impactful therapies for patients that will empower confidence.

-Originally from Suffolk, Virginia, Dr. Elzein holds an undergraduate degree in biology from the College of William and Mary and Old Dominion University.
+Originally from Suffolk, VA, Dr. Elzein holds an undergraduate degree in biology from the College of William and Mary and Old Dominion University.
 Outside of her professional pursuits, she enjoys traveling, trying new food spots, and watching movies.

 St. John’s University/Otsuka America Pharmaceutical Industry Fellowship—Global Medical Affairs